lcartel/chat-docs/README.md

 ## Run locally VS Code (Debug mode)
 A *launch.json* file is already present in the repository.
-You should be able to run and debug any file from
+You should be able to run and debug any file from their main.py by pressing F5 on your keyboard.

 ## Screenshots